ChamesBont/compact-team-tracker-card/README.md

 * **Score Delimiter Option:** Choose between colon (:), dash (-) or an empty space as the score separator.
 * **Home Team Position:** Display the home team on the Left (European standard) or Right (US style: Away @ Home).
 * **Custom Time & Date Formats:** Easily switch between 12-hour/24-hour time formats and standard date styles.
+* **Live Final-Hour Countdown:** Dynamic countdown timer (MM:SS) for games starting in less than 60 minutes.
+* **Visual Score Alerts:** Option for score/goal notifications.
+Score dynamically flashes for 5 seconds whenever a score change occurs during LIVE matches.
+* **Native Haptic Feedback:** Native mobile haptic feedback support for UI interactions such as sliding, arrow/dot clicks, and editor actions.
+* **Auto-Slide Pause on Hover/Touch:** The automated slider immediately pauses on mousover / touch and resumes smoothly upon mouseleave / touch until vibration.
+On mobile: Tap the scrolling text to pause it.
+Hold it down until you feel a brief vibration, and the text will resume scrolling.
 * **Multi-Language:** Built-in support for **English** and **German** (auto-detected from Home Assistant settings).

 ---